A survey on the generalized connectivity of graphs: Introduction

 \section{Introduction}

 In this introductory section, we will give both theoretical and practical motivation for introducing the concept of generalized (edge-)connectivity of graphs.
-Some definitions on graph theory are also given.
+Some useful definitions on graph theory are also given.
+It is divided into the following five subsections.